How can I pay off my credit card debt as quickly as possible?

 6. Consolidate multiple credit balances to a single low-interest card.
-If you’re carrying balances on multiple credit cards, the first step to reducing the cost of your debt is to see if you can transfer them to a single low-interest rate credit card.
+If you’re carrying balances on multiple credit cards, see if you can transfer them to a single low-interest rate credit card.
 At the very least, call up your credit card companies and ask them to lower your interest rate; if they strongly suspect you’ll transfer your balance to another card, they just might honor your request.

 8. Make multiple payments to reduce your interest charges.
 Just as making biweekly payments can greatly reduce the interest paid on a 15 or 30-year mortgage, dividing your monthly credit card payment in two and then paying that amount every two weeks will reduce your credit card finance charges.

 9. Raid your emergency fund.
 I know.
-Yes, I realize this advice will make some people extremely uncomfortable.
-However, when you take emotions out of the equation, using low-interest savings to pay down your high-interest credit card debt makes good financial sense.
+Yes, this advice makes some people extremely uncomfortable.
+However, if you take emotion out of the equation, using low-interest savings to pay down your high-interest credit card debt makes good financial sense.
 And keep in mind that you’ll still have access to those funds in an emergency because — as long as you keep faithfully paying down your credit card debt each month — you should always be able to tap your credit card should a crisis arise.

 10. Apply all your financial windfalls to your credit card balances.
 Until you’ve paid off your last credit card, the money you receive from things like overtime, tax refunds, and even garage sales should be used to pay down your highest-interest rate credit card balance.
 Hey, it all adds up!

 11. Find a way to make a few extra bucks.
-If you’ve got the time, look into alternative ways to make extra money that can be applied to paying down your credit card debt.
+No; I don’t mean trying your luck at online gambling sites.
+Instead, if you’ve got the time, look into alternative ways to make extra money that can be applied to paying down your credit card debt.